Deadline for Position papers extended to 25 June

 This is a Call-for-Participation for the W3C Workshop on the Future of ODRL.

 The workshop is free.
-To help us prepare and run the event effectively, please email your position paper or your scientific paper to odrl-ws-submission@w3.org.
+To help us prepare and run the event effectively, please email your position paper to odrl-ws-submission@w3.org.
 The Programme Committee will use them to build the agenda and select the presentations.
+You can register by filling out this form.
+Please consider submitting a position paper before registration.

 Why This Workshop?